Certificate Programs Associated with Pathobiology and Translational Science

 Certificate Programs Associated with the Pathobiology and Translational Science Graduate Program

 Certificate programs are non-degree programs within the University of North Carolina Graduate School that offer specialized training in specific subjects.
-The graduate school offers over 60, three of which are closely associated with our department:
+The graduate school offers over 60 certificate programs in a variety of disciplines, three of which are closely associated with our department:

 Graduate Certificate in Translational Medicine.
 This certificate program was founded in 2006 with a training grant from the Howard Hughes Medical Institute and the goal of engaging greater numbers of graduate students in translational research.
 The Program Director, Dr. William Coleman, Professor of Pathology and Laboratory Medicine, is heavily involved in graduate education and has has been integral to this certificate program since its inception.
 Several of our courses are required for the certificate.
 Graduate students from across the medical campus who are interested in translational research participate in the program.